Street Ministries van burned, window smashed

-MEMPHIS, Tenn. – Officials with Street Ministries say someone vandalized their Nutbush facility and burned their van earlier this month.
+MEMPHIS, Tenn. – Officials with Street Ministries say someone vandalized their Nutbush facility on North Graham and burned their van earlier this month.

 WREG obtained pictures of the damage.
 Officials with the charity believe whoever broke the window also torched their van.
 It’s a vehicle they used to take teenagers on college tours and job site visits, and now it’s destroyed.

-Steven Green is the developmental manager for Streets Ministries.
-He says the incident happened around midnight in June 6.
+Steven Green is the development manager for Streets Ministries.
+He says the incident happened around midnight on June 6.

 He says can’t believe someone would do this.

-“That’s not cheap, that we can no longer use for the betterment of this youth,” Green said.
+“Like we provide resources for kids and that’s a van that’s not cheap that we can no longer use for the betterment of these youth,” Green said.

-Streets Ministries is a charitable organization that helps children, primarily in poorer neighborhoods.
+Streets Ministries is a charitable organization that helps children, primarily in poor neighborhoods.
 The organization provides a number of after school programs for academics and sports.

-WREG recently featured the charity in our Community Changers segment.
+WREG featured the charity in November, 2020 in our Community Changers segment.

 Green says the charity was able to raise enough money to buy a new van.